 The ‘emptiness’ or spaciousness of absolute Nuit is not equal to ‘nothing at all’.
-As it is put, cryptically, in the (Egyptian) Book of the Law, Liber AL, II: 2:
+As it is put, cryptically, in the (Egyptian) Book of the Law, II: 2:

 There is division hither homeward; there is a word not known.
 Spelling is defunct; all is not aught.
 Beware!
 Hold!
 Raise the spell of Ra-Hoor-Khuit!

 Far from being ‘nothingness’, Nuit’s spaciousness is everything!
 The one true power in the universe is the power of attention.
 The all-seeing eye of Ra is the eye of the beholder.
 In the Book of the Law, I: 28:

 None, breathed the light, faint and faery, of the stars, and two.

 Everything concerned with Maat is double.
 The ancient Egyptians usually had two of everything, including pairs of male and female gods or neters.
 Maat presides over the Neophyte Hall of Dual Manifestation.
 Everything in nature is double; there is ‘no-one’ in truth.
 The power of Egyptian magical spells is in the words; to know they are true, and to speak them truly, is the perfection of Maat.

 There is a popular New Age notion that any affliction suffered in this life must owe to some ‘karmic debt’ incurred in a previous life.
-Let us dispel this myth, for the rule of Maat is not in any way a moral or ethical law.
+Let us dispel this corruption of traditional knowledge, for the rule of Maat is not in any way a moral or ethical law.
 The law of nature is exact; we must not confuse this with any notions of human justice based on morality—if we do then we confuse this idea of karma—which only mens ‘action’—and make little tin gods of ourselves.
-Furthermore, ‘reincarnation’ is a self-limiting modern myth, based on rationalist determinism.
+Furthermore, ‘reincarnation’ is a self-limiting modern invention of the Theosophist movement that owes to a confusion of the Hindu doctrine of multiple states of being.

-1. The Oracle of Maat is from ‘Ceremonies of Nuit and Ra’, Ritual Magick—Initiation of the Star and Snake [Ordo Astri].
+2. The Oracle of Maat is from ‘Ceremonies of Nuit and Ra’, Ritual Magick—Initiation of the Star and Snake.

-2. See ‘Lapis Philosophorum’, Babalon Unveiled!
-Thelemic Monographs [Ordo Astri].
+3. See ‘Lapis Philosophorum’, Babalon Unveiled!
+Thelemic Monographs.

 © Oliver St John 2013, revised 2022